 The MPA degree requires completion of 36 hours of graduate credit.
 A full-time student taking nine hours during the fall and spring semesters can complete the degree in two years (less when taking coursework during the summer semester).
 A part-time student taking six hours during the fall and spring semester can complete the program in three years (less when taking coursework during the summer).

-The table below demonstrates the graduation rates during the Academic Year (AY) 2013-2014 for both the Norman and Tulsa campus cohort combined.
-A total of 27 students matriculated in the program with more than three-fourths of the cohort graduating within three years.
+The table below demonstrates the graduation rates during the Academic Year (AY) 2014-2015 for both the Norman and Tulsa campus cohort combined.
+A total of 23 students enrolled in the program with more than three-fourths of the cohort graduating within three years.

 Graduation Rates AY 2014-2015 Cohort